ApcarJo/cleverpyfront/README.md

 Download the zip file and install dependencies: 'npm i'
 Run: 'npm start'

+OR

+Visit the next link to the deployed webapp: https://main.ddvgz49jyifhj.amplifyapp.com/

 Home page will show every post on http://jsonplaceholder.typicode.com/

 Extend button allows you to check every comment of the selected post, this comments will be shown under the current post.